Kerudal/config_i3/README.md

  ```
  touch i3block.config
  ```
- The location of the file is not important, just put it somwhere that makes sens to you.
+ The location of the file is not important, just put it somwhere that makes sense to you.
  In this file you can now add the commands that you want.
 Here is an example of a command :
  ```
 [time]
 command=echo -n "Time : "; date '+%a, %d %b %H:%M'
 interval=5
  ```
-You have a [ i3blocks-contrib ](https://github.com/vivien/i3blocks-contrib) that has plenty of command that you can add to your i3bar.config
+You have a [ i3blocks-contrib ](https://github.com/vivien/i3blocks-contrib) that has plenty of commands that you can add to your i3bar.config
 To do so you need to do :
 * copy the file that interest you
 * change the rights with 'chmod +x <name of file>'
-* copy the command given to you to put in the i3bar.config and change the line 'command=$SCRIPT_DIR/battery' to match you directory
+* copy the command given to you to put in the i3bar.config and change the line 'command=$SCRIPT_DIR/battery' to match your directory

 ## Change your shell :